japila-books/spark-sql-internals/docs/logical-operators/RunnableCommand.md

 ----

 !!! note
-    `RunnableCommand` logical operator is resolved to link:spark-sql-SparkPlan-ExecutedCommandExec.adoc[ExecutedCommandExec] physical operator in [BasicOperators](../execution-planning-strategies/BasicOperators.md#RunnableCommand) execution planning strategy.
+    `RunnableCommand` logical operator is resolved to spark-sql-SparkPlan-ExecutedCommandExec.md[ExecutedCommandExec] physical operator in [BasicOperators](../execution-planning-strategies/BasicOperators.md#RunnableCommand) execution planning strategy.

 [NOTE]
 ====
 `run` is executed when:

-* `ExecutedCommandExec` link:spark-sql-SparkPlan-ExecutedCommandExec.adoc#sideEffectResult[executes logical RunnableCommand and caches the result as InternalRows]
+* `ExecutedCommandExec` spark-sql-SparkPlan-ExecutedCommandExec.md#sideEffectResult[executes logical RunnableCommand and caches the result as InternalRows]

-* `InsertIntoHadoopFsRelationCommand` is link:spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.adoc#run[executed]
+* `InsertIntoHadoopFsRelationCommand` is spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.md#run[executed]

-* `QueryExecution` is requested to link:spark-sql-QueryExecution.adoc#hiveResultString[transform the result of executing DescribeTableCommand to a Hive-compatible output format]
+* `QueryExecution` is requested to spark-sql-QueryExecution.md#hiveResultString[transform the result of executing DescribeTableCommand to a Hive-compatible output format]
 ====

 [[available-commands]]